chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

 * **Description**: A brief text introducing the organization’s purpose or value.
 * **Logo app mobile**: The graphic symbol displayed in the mobile app interface.
 (JPG/PNG)
 * **Icon**: The icon shown in the top-left corner of your app when the menu collapses.
 (JPG/PNG)
-* **Main logo**: The primary graphic symbol for the organization on the web portal.
+* **Main logo**: The primary graphic symbol for the organization on the portal.
 (JPG/PNG)
 * **Date format**: Choose how dates are displayed (e.g., **dd-mm-yyyy**, **mm-dd-yyyy**).
 * **Time format**: Select **12h** or **24h** format for time logs.
 * **Theme color**: Set the main color for your portal’s interface.
 * **Time zone**: Specify the time zone for displaying time-based information.
-This will affect the way data and other elements such as date and time is showed in the **mobohubb** applications.
+This will affect the way data and other elements, such as date and time, are shown in the **mobohubb** applications.
 Time zone may affect administrative tasks, so it is recommended to plan accordingly.

 3. **Click “Save".**
 4. **Mark** the Branding step complete (1/5).